prasadkadam8/react-airline-console/README.md

 ## Steps to explore Staff side of the application
 1. login with Staff user as you updated in mockData.js
-2. You can see flight list > Click on <Checkin Services> to manage checkin functions.
+2. You can see flight list > Click on "Checkin Services" to manage checkin functions.

 ## "Flight Checkin Service"
 1. On "Flight Checkin Service" page